-In a country where government ministers compare the EU to the Soviet Union and the Third Reich we can’t be entirely surprised if self-professed ‘patriots’ accuse their political opponents of treason and threaten them with death.
+In a country where newspapers depict high court judges as ‘enemies of the people’ and government ministers compare the EU to the Soviet Union and the Third Reich we can’t be entirely surprised if self-professed ‘patriots’ accuse their political opponents of treason and threaten them with death.

 And if such opponents happen to be foreign and have the temerity to actually live here, they are clearly fair game in some people’s eyes.
 After all, as a vox pop pointed out to Sky News yesterday, many immigrants don’t ‘enhance’ our country and are actually ‘bloodsuckers.’

 It’s the day of the #BrexitVote.

 The day EU citizens like me, your neighbours, colleagues, friends and family, are 935 days in limbo.

 And here we are: it’s now also the day we were described as #bloodsuckers live on @SkyNews. #TheRealFaceOfBrexit pic.twitter.com/82RgYLnqfN